KilledByAPixel/LittleJS/README.md

 The hello world example includes a batch file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/build.bat) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.
 You must run [buildSetup.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/buildSetup.bat) to install the necessary npm dependencies.

+## Debugging

+Debug builds of LittleJS have a special menu that can be opened by pressing ~, the tilde key.

+- ~: Debug Overlay
+- 1: Debug Physics
+- 2: Debug Particles
+- 3: Debug Gamepads
+- 4: God Mode
+- 5: Save Screenshot

 ## Games Made With LittleJS

 - [Space Huggers](https://www.newgrounds.com/portal/view/819609) - Run and gun platformer with procedural levels